Skip to main content

 • Cherry blossoms (sakura) in full bloom

-• Outdoor picnics and seasonal festivals
+• Outdoor picnics and seasonal festivals (hanami)

-• High demand for accommodation and travel
+• High demand for accommodation and transport

 Summer: Energy, Festivals, and Heat